USS S-48: 3rd commission, 1940–1945

 On 1 September 1939, World War II broke out in Europe.
 In 1940, S-48 was ordered activated.
 She was recommissioned on 10 December 1940, but remained at Philadelphia until mid-March 1941.
 She then moved up to her home port of New London, Connecticut.

-As a unit of Submarine Squadron One (SubRon 1), she provided services to submarine and antisubmarine warfare training commands at New London and Portland, Maine, until after the end of European hostilities in early May 1945.
-Overhaul and repair periods during that time were frequent; and, in the summer of 1945, the World War I-design submarine was finally designated for disposal.
+As a unit of Submarine Squadron One (SubRon 1), she provided services to submarine and antisubmarine warfare training commands at New London and Portland, Maine, until the end of European hostilities in early May 1945.
+Overhaul and repairs during that time were frequent and in the summer of 1945, the World War I-design submarine was finally designated for disposal.

 Fate

 On 21 August 1945, S-48 departed New London for the last time and was decommissioned at Philadelphia on 29 August 1945.
 On 17 September 1945, her name was struck from the Naval Vessel Register, and on 22 January 1946 her hulk was sold to the North American Smelting Company in Philadelphia for scrapping.